Kasabian talk "insane" 2024 homecoming show and "psychedelic" new album 'Happenings'

 Edwards: “He’s definitely graduated.
 Serge was put solely up front two years ago, and felt like he needed to kind of hone his craft.
 We’ve just finished a tour of North America and Mexico – places where we’ve never really had that much crowd involvement.
 It just felt like the UK, and I believe Serge was a massive part of that.
 He has them in the palm of his hand now.
 He knows how to whip the crowd up.
 Anywhere that we go, he’ll read the audience and he’ll do it perfectly.

-“That’s going to be a big attribute for us going forward with the new album, and over the new demographic of people that we’ve got coming to the gigs, you know?”
+“That’s going to be a big attribute for us going forward with the new album, and the new demographic of people that we’ve got coming to the gigs, you know?
+There’s 20-year-old lads out there, who were just born when our first album came out, and they’re loving it.”

 Pizzorno: “The point is you have to continue to be the student.
 It’s like martial arts, man.
 You’d be crazy to stop.
 Every show teaches you something different.
 It’s exciting times, you know?
 It’s really exciting times.
 The new album and the live show… it’s just rockin’.
 It’s really something.”